nmnaughton/nmnaughton.github.io/research.md

 # Inverse Problem

-How do we go from the dMRI signal to the underlying structure?
-This includes various modeling attempts such as response surfaces and machine learning.

-(To answer this we perform numerical simulations of dMRI in skeletal muscle using both realistic and simplified geometric models.
-These simulations allow us to understand how the dMRI signal will change when there is a change in the underlying microstrucutre.
-We call this the forward problem becasue it involves solving a problem that mimics what actually happens in a dMRI experiment where the underlying structure effects the measured signal. )
+THe inverse problem asks how take the dMRI signal from it determine the microstrucutre of the muscle?
+We use the insights we gain from solving the forward problem to develop models that allow us to invert the forward problem by taking the measured dMRI signal and going backwards to the orginal microstructure that caused the signal.
+These models consist of analytical compartment models, numerical inversion methods, meta-models and machine learning techniques to determine what dMRI pulse sequences encode the most information into the signal and how to decode this information to recover the underlying microstructure.

 [learn more](/pages/inverse-problem/)